Feature Stories

 Another foundational principle of the Church is spiritual and temporal education.
 President Nelson has said, “Your mind is precious!
 It is sacred.
 Therefore, the education of one’s mind is also sacred.
 Indeed, education is a religious responsibility.”

-The Church's seminaries and institutes provide religious education for over 700,000 students every year, and the Church-owned universities and business college have a combined total of almost 100,000 students.
+The Church’s seminaries and institutes provide religious education for over 700,000 students every year, and Church-owned universities and business college have a combined total of almost 100,000 students.
 Additionally, the global BYU-Pathway Worldwide program is funded by the Church and provides those with limited resources or opportunities access to higher education.

 General Administration of the Church